Jeongseon-Park-1/Long-term-monitoring-of-damage-progression/README.md

 1. YOLOv8-based damage segmentation for identifying surface damage regions such as cracks, spalling, and water leakage
 2. COLMAP-based SfM for geometric reconstruction and spatial consistency
-3. Hierarchical localization (hloc) for robust camera pose estimation under appearance changes
+3. Hloc for robust camera pose estimation under appearance changes

 This repository focuses on providing code, configuration files, and representative sample images.